-Minor or area flooding on campus could occur as a result of a water main break, loss of power to sump pumps, or major rainstorms.
+Minor or area flooding on campus could occur because of a water main break, loss of power to sump pumps, or major rainstorms.
 NDSCS monitors the National Weather Service, and other emergency advisory systems to stay abreast of weather and will alert related conditions and instructions should they be necessary.